-The clinical and economic evaluation, conducted by the Department of Health’s Policy Research Units, is expected to be completed by autumn 2016, and will provide further evidence for the 2017/18 commissioning round.
+The clinical and economic evaluation, conducted by the Department of Health’s Policy Research Units, is expected to be completed by Spring 2017, and will provide further evidence for the 2017/18 commissioning round.
 If ACE’s programmatic approach proves successful, then future calls for projects may be made.

 ACE is a NHS England initiative with support from Cancer Research UK and Macmillan Cancer Support.